jmuganga54/Web-Dev-BootCamp/14 JQuery/ReadMe.md

 In `jQuery` there is no difference between selecting one and selecting many.

-## Manipulating Styeles with JQuery
+## Manipulating Styles with JQuery

 ```
 //selecting the element and assign css property and value